Gisele Schmidt, Gary Oldman’s Wife: 5 Fast Facts You Need to Know

 3. Oldman’s Divorce from His Fourth Wife Was Finalized Two Years Ago

-According to the Associated Press, Oldman’s most recent marriage to songwriter Alexandra Edenborough was finalized two years ago.
+According to the Associated Press, Oldman’s most recent divorce from songwriter Alexandra Edenborough was finalized two years ago.

 The couple’s marriage dissolved after they were together for six years.
 According to the Los Angeles Times, Edenborough filed the divorce petition in Los Angeles Superior Court.